EXLER/piconf/README.md

 # Enable SSH
 $ touch /Volumes/boot/ssh

-# If you want to automatically connect to a WiFi connection, create the file below using the example in the repo
+# Automatically connect to a WiFi connection
+# Create the file below using the example in the repo
 $ nano /Volumes/boot/wpa_supplicant.conf

 # Connect to Raspberry Pi